SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 The nature of baseball again.
 As I mentioned at the beginning of this project, a team should outscore its opponents to win a game in baseball.
 To do so, that team has to score and it's indicated as **Runs Scored (RS)**, the dependent variable.
 Then how does a team score runs?

 Simple.
-To score runs in baseball, a team's batters must reach bases (i.e. runners on bases) and other batters must advance these runners on bases to drive runs.
+To score runs in baseball, a team's batters must reach bases (i.e. become runners on bases) and other batters must advance these runners on bases to drive runs.
 This is how a team scores in baseball.

 And this is what either **OPS** or **TB + OBP** measure, (a) the ability to reach bases, and (b) the ability to advance runners on bases to drive runs.